Savannakhet province

 Savannakhet (ສະຫວັນນະເຂດ, /lo/) is a province of Laos.
 The name of Savannakhet Province derives from old Pali-Sanskrit language, meaning “a field of gold”.
-The name follows from the province’s previous name Savanh Nakhone ('heavenly district' or 'land of fertility suitable for agriculture').
+The name follows from the province's previous name Savanh Nakhone ('heavenly district' or 'land of fertility suitable for agriculture').
 The province is in the southern part of the country and is the largest province in Laos.
 It borders Khammouane province to the north, Quảng Trị and Thừa Thiên–Huế provinces of Vietnam to the east, Salavan province to the south, and Nakhon Phanom and Mukdahan provinces of Thailand to the west.

 Geography

+Tree-cover loss year in Savannakhet, 2001-2024, from the Global Forest Change dataset.

 Savannakhet is the largest province, covering an area of 21774 km2.
-The province borders Khammouan province to the north, Quảng Trị and Thừa Thiên–Huế provinces of Vietnam to the east, Salavan province to the south, and Nakhon Phanom and Mukdahan provinces of Thailand to the west.
+The province borders Khammouan province to the north, Quảng Trị province and Huế city of Vietnam to the east, Salavan province to the south, and Nakhon Phanom and Mukdahan provinces of Thailand to the west.
 Settlements in the province include Savannakhet, Muong Song Khone, Ban Nhiang, Seno, Dong-Hen, Muang Phalan, Ban Sanoun, Muang Phin, Ban Dong, Ban Nammi, Ban Nao Tai.

 The Second Thai–Lao Friendship Bridge over the Mekong connects Mukdahan province in Thailand with Savannakhet in Laos.
 The bridge is 1600 m long and 12 m wide, with 2 traffic lanes.